Adani Australia’s Carmichael Mine is under construction in Queensland’s Galilee Basin, creating jobs and opportunities.

 Skilled tradespeople in the central Queensland city of Mackay have assembled our mining trucks.
 The trucks will be used during construction.
 When the mine is operational, each truck will cart up to 320 tonnes of coal from the pit.

 Construction on the Carmichael Mine commenced in June 2019 after Adani received its final approvals and confirmation its plan complied with all regulatory conditions set by the Australian and Queensland Governments.

-The proposed Carmichael Mine will be constructed in the North Galilee Basin more than 300km from the Queensland coastline and approximately 160kms north-west of Clermont in regional Queensland.
+The Carmichael Mine is located in the North Galilee Basin, more than 300 kilometres from the Queensland coastline and approximately 160kms north-west of Clermont in regional Queensland.

-The Carmichael Mine will be one of 125 coal mines in Australia and in its first stage will produce 27.5 million tonnes of coal per annum.
-The mine is only slightly larger than existing mines in the Hunter Valley and the Bowen Basin.
+Once construction is complete, the Carmichael Mine will be one of 125 coal mines in Australia.
+In its first stage the mine will produce 10 million tonnes of coal per annum.
+The mine is comparable in capacity to existing mines in New South Wales’ Hunter Valley and Queensland’s Bowen Basin.

-The coal will be transported to Abbot Point Port via a 200km rail line, the same way other Queensland coal mines have done safely and responsibly for the past 30 years.
+Coal will be transported to Abbot Point Port via a 200km rail line and existing rail infrastructure, the same way other Queensland coal mines have done safely and responsibly for the past 30 years.

 The Carmichael Mine, through mining taxes and royalties, will generate billions of dollars for government in its first 30 years of operation.
 This money will help to build new schools, hospitals and roads for Queensland.